 3 of the world’s most expensive ingredients are:

-- Oud at ~$3,000/kg.
-A dark fragrant resin emitted as a defence mechanism to starve mould infection on the most expensive wood in the world – the Agarwood tree, native to Southeast Asia and South America.
+A dark fragrant resin emitted as a defense mechanism to starve mold infection on the most expensive wood in the world – the Agarwood tree, native to Southeast Asia and South America.
 The Oud note is a musty woody-nutty, rich scent that is very popular in the Middle East.
-The cost to extract the oil from this resin embedded wood is very high because of low yield from plant material, in addition to the slow process of extraction which is very labour intensive.
+The cost to extract the oil from this resin embedded wood is very high because of low yield from plant material, in addition to the slow process of extraction which is very labor intensive.

 The most expensive perfumes come from the most exclusive high-fashion brands.
 Some companies spend millions to market a perfume and getting celebrities to endorse a particular scent.

 Perfumers know that it takes unique packaging for a product to stand out.
 And this can be costly but it’s not all vanity.
 High-end perfumes use thicker glass in unique shapes rather than thin, stock bottles.
 This makes them sturdier and more protective of the perfume.
 Similarly, the dispenser and cap on cheap perfumes is often plastic and poorly fitted which means the juice is exposed to air which will gradually turn the fragrance.
 On high-end fragrances, special care is taken to make sure the bottles are air tight and preserving the fragrances.